augment-eco/terms-and-conditions/en/theft-protection.md

 - or a photo of the key and lock, provided we can identify the lock;
 - or the remains of the lock when Your e-Scooter was stolen.

+If you don’t have Augment battery lock, store the battery unmounted in the locked space for example at your home, when you leave your e-scooter unattended or store it in shared space.

 ### At Home

 - When Your e-Scooter is kept in Your garage or outbuilding, the doors and windows must be locked.
 Doors must be locked, a closed shackle padlock, or a Chubb deadlock.